 7 Must the chin strap be done up?

 Yes, regulations state it must be securely attached.
 Police have been known to fine riders for not having the chin strap done up properly.
 That means you can’t just loop it through the double-d clasps; it must be secure.
 It might seem petty – and it is – but it is important for your safety.
 Meanwhile, we are yet to see how the police will respond to the new Australian-designed Vozz helmet which has no chin strap!

 8 Are head-up display units legal?

-Neither AS1698 or UNECE 22.05 have been updated to specify HUD and there is no talk of them being updated to include this latest technology.
-The units are either integrated into the existing helmet as in the Skully (which is not yet available here), or an after market accessory (BikeHUD).
-These units are fitted internally and shouldn’t cause concerns from police about distance protruding from the helmet.
+Neither AS1698 nor UNECE 22.05 have been updated to specify HUD and there is no talk of them being updated to include this latest technology.
+The units can either be integrated into the helmet or an after market accessory.
+However, these units are fitted internally and shouldn’t cause concerns from police about distance protruding from the helmet.

 9 Are tinted visors and goggles legal?